Roseanne Barr, Who Dressed As Hitler For Photo Shoot, Tells Michelle Wolf ‘Comedy Comes From Love, Not Hate’

 Count Roseanne Barr among those critics.
 In a tweet the day after Wolf’s appearance at the event referred to as the Nerd Prom, Barr chided Wolf for being too hateful.
 But many responded by pointing out Roseanne’s decision to dress up as Hitler in pursuit of a joke, an act that didn’t seem terribly loving.

 This is not the first time Roseanne has gotten in trouble for the photo shoot, which took place half a decade ago.
-The controversy over Roseanne’s Hitler pictures grew so large — as the pictures surfaced just before the Roseanne revival kicked off — that showrunner Bruce Helford essentially asked viewers to forget it about and just judge the show on its own merits.
+The controversy over Roseanne’s Hitler pictures grew so large — as the pictures surfaced just before the Roseanne revival kicked off — that showrunner Bruce Helford essentially asked viewers to forget about it and just judge the show on its own merits.

 “I know that Roseanne is a very staunch supporter of Israel and she has said as much.
-I imagine there’s probably some amount of parody involved and all that,” he told The Hollywood Reporter.
+I imagine there’s probably some amount of parody involved and all that,” he told the Hollywood Reporter.
 “I don’t know the context of that so I wouldn’t make a comment on it.
 My feeling is that people should just watch the show and judge it on its merits.
 Watch the show without the accompanying background noise.”

 second rule of comedy: comedy comes from LOVE, not from HATE!
 If u feel hate, you won't get laughs.